-There was an article floating around the news on Afghanistan last week that got my immediate attention.
-The article had a one day life cycle and have not seen any follow ups about it, which, given the content, is surprising.
-I am not referring to the change in night raid policy which I couldn’t care less about.
-The less of them the better as far as I’m concerned because I don’t think they accomplish much.
-The current argument for them is that the tactical situation on the ground would be much worse without them.
+There was an article on Afghanistan last week that got my immediate attention.
+The article had a one day life cycle and I have not seen any follow ups which, given the content, is surprising.
+I am not referring to the change in night raid policy – I couldn’t care less about night raids because tangible results after years of doing them are nil.
+The argument for them is that the tactical situation on the ground would be much worse without them.
 I’m not seeing how it could get much worse.

 A senior U.S. government official in Kabul, speaking on condition of anonymity, said the new troops will have three primary missions.
 First, they will work to expand the so-called security bubble surrounding the Afghan capital, which has been battered by a spate of insurgent attacks in recent months.
 Second, they will try to better connect Kabul with the key southern city of Kandahar, a hotbed of resistance that NATO forces largely reclaimed last year.

 The third mission will be the most important, the most complicated, and potentially the most dangerous.
-The troops, the senior government official said, will move toward the Afghan-Pakistani border as part of a broad push to reduce the numbers of antigovernment fighters, weaponry, and bomb-making material flowing in from Pakistan, where militants operate freely from large safe havens.
+The troops, the senior government official said, will move toward the Afghan-Pakistani border as part of a broad push to reduce the numbers of anti-government fighters, weaponry, and bomb-making material flowing in from Pakistan, where militants operate freely from large safe havens.

 Extend the “security bubble” from Kabul to Ghazni, clear route one from Kabul to Kandahar and then turn east and clear all the Taliban from the border provinces of Paktya and Khost with 5000 extra paratroopers?
 That’s not going to happen.
 That plan is not only DOA; its crazy.